 Who can help?

-Your doctor can also refer you to other specialists, such as a speech and language therapist or pathologist, physiotherapist or occupational therapist, who can help with swallowing and eating problems and saliva control.
+Your doctor can also refer you to other specialists, such as a speech and language therapist or pathologist, or a physiotherapist who can assist you in maintaining the right postures while eating, or an occupational therapist who can assist with adjusting utensils.
+These may help you cope with any swallowing and eating problems and saliva control.

 A speech and language therapist can help with eating and swallowing disturbances by: